Description of Methodology

 In addition to regularly scheduled reports, additional ad-hoc queries can be run.
 This methodology is commonly used for analyzing custom date ranges.

 Report Filters, Flags, and Data Dimensions: The reporting data analytics have the ability to filter the report data based upon multiple key dimensions.
 For example, reports can be setup to automatically filter the aggregate data based upon Internal IP flag or the Agent Type.
 Alternatively, the data analytics may use these flags within the reports, as is the case with Audit reports designed to track Internal IP and Agent Types.
 Overall, the reporting infrastructure has the ability to report against a wide range of pertinent data dimensions.
 Besides Internal IP and Agent Types, these data dimension include ads, sites, Impressions, Clicks, Click Through Rate (CTR), Unique Visitors, Date ranges, various ad and site level attributes, and internal data tracking values.
-While Glam may filter and report on various metrics, display impressions are the only MRC accredited metrics.
-Rich media impressions are currently undergoing the MRC pre-accredidation process.
+While Glam may filter and report on various metrics, display, rich media, and video ad impressions (including viewable impression measurement) are the only MRC accredited metrics.

 Reporting Periods: Data analytics is setup to run reports against several common date ranges based on EST. The most common ones are: